 If your hair loss has advanced beyond type 1 on the Ludwig scale, a female hair transplant may be the best hair restoration option.

-Modern hair transplant methods are safe, successful, and give you natural-looking results.
+Modern hair transplant methods are safe, and successful, and give you natural-looking results.
 FUE transplant surgery is an excellent option for women, since it leaves virtually no scarring, and has a faster recovery time than FUT.

 More than 12% of hair transplants worldwide are performed on women, so if you’re suffering from female pattern baldness, this is an excellent way to restore your lost hair .